Special Forces soldier charged with smuggling Colombian cocaine

 WASHINGTON — A decorated Special Forces soldier was arrested Monday for attempting to smuggle nearly 90 pounds of cocaine from Colombia into the U.S. on a military airplane, according to two defense officials.

 Army Master Sgt.
 Daniel Gould, assigned to the 7th Special Forces Group, was arrested after Drug Enforcement Administration agents found 40 kilograms of cocaine in two backpacks on a military airplane in Colombia.
+A U.S. military official said a service member found the drugs on the plane while it was on the ground in Colombia and reported the discovery.
 The plane was bound for Eglin Air Force Base, near Fort Walton Beach, Florida.

-Gould allegedly tried to smuggle the cocaine in the two military-issue "punch out" bags.
-He was on vacation in Cali, Colombia, the week before the bust but had already traveled back to the U.S. when the drugs were loaded onto the aircraft.
-Officials said Gould used a proxy to move the bags onto the plane, but could not say whether that person was complicit or not.
+Gould was on vacation in Cali, Colombia, the week before the bust but had already traveled back to the U.S. when the drugs were loaded onto the aircraft.
+Officials said Gould used a proxy to move the two military-issue "punch out" bags onto the plane, but could not say whether that person was complicit or not.

 A spokesperson for Army Special Operations Command would not comment on specific details.
 Gould did not immediately respond to a voicemail.